 Although you can now likely understand the reason it is important to get a specific cost estimate for steel building, you probably still want to get a general idea for how much you might pay for a steel structure.

-Here are some figures we have seen quoted for residential steel building kits:
+Here are some figures we have seen quoted for residential steel building kits that can help you as a steel building cost estimator guide:

 - 1,200 square feet: $12,000